 People keep asking me about my favorite movies (more so than about my favorite books).
 I have a preference for serious drama films with very intelligent scripts, especially those that try to accurately portray history within the social context of the time (rather than imposing today’s values on the past in order to make arrogantly “superior” judgments or revising past fact to serve contemporary self-interests) while also trying to explain why it was so.
 Excellent films like “Girl With A Pearl Earring” (2003 Britain), “Everlasting Moments” (2008 Sweden), “Empire Of The Sun” (1987 USA), “The Last Emperor” (1987 China-Italy), “City Of Life And Death” (2009 China), “The Beautiful Country” (2004 Norway), “The Lives Of Others” (2006 Germany), “The Lover” and “Indochine” (1992 France-Vietnam) , “Lust, Caution” (2007 China-USA) and “Come See The Paradise” (1990 USA) fall into this category.
 Another is “October Sky” (1999 USA), the story of how a dirt-poor West Virginia coal miner’s son left the mines forever to become a university educated US Army infantry officer in Vietnam, best-selling author and NASA aerospace engineer.
 Slightly earlier favorites include “Doctor Zhivago” (1965 USA-Italy), “The Sand Pebbles” (1966 USA) and “Lawrence Of Arabia” (1962 UK-USA). *|* I also like interesting films that present very difficult ethical questions, such as “The Island” (2005 USA), “Fight Club” (1999 USA), “Blood Diamond” (2006 USA) and “Sleepers” (1996 USA).

 Movies that America needs most are those like “Down To The Sea In Ships” (USA 1949), in which three generations of guys learn valuable things about life and manhood, from each other, without a single woman in sight to screw it up.
 Good stories about American boys growing up, with a key male role model, like “A River Runs Through It” (USA 1992), “Stand By Me” (USA 1986), “Good Will Hunting” (USA 1997), “Dead Poets Society” (USA 1989), “The Man Without A Face” (USA 1993), “The War” (USA 1994), “A.I.
 Artificial Intelligence” (USA 2001), “That’s What I Am” (USA 2011) interest me, too.
-(Put me down for just about any film with Mel Gibson; even if the man himself, at times, can go a bit over the top, he still is defined by rare unapologetic masculine substance and conviction – and is not afraid to say so.)
-(And Steven Spielberg is America’s gift to boys.)
+(I like any film that has New Zealand’s Russell Crowe in it.
+And put me down for just about any film with Australia’s Mel Gibson, too; even if the man himself, at times, can go a bit over the top, he still is defined by rare unapologetic masculine substance and conviction – and is not afraid to say so.)
+(Steven Spielberg is America’s gift to boys.)

 I also like movies about military guys who are just being real men, such as those in “Saving Private Ryan” (USA 1998), “Band Of Brothers” (USA 2001), “We Were Soldiers” (USA 2002), Kathryn Bigelow’s “K-19: The Widowmaker” (USA 2002) and “The Hurt Locker” (USA 2008) and, yes, “Source Code” (USA 2011), movies that avoid the usual hateful vilifying or ridiculous glamorizing of soldiers.